lilijab/codecept/README.md

 _Optional_: install [Docker](https://docs.docker.com/get-docker/)

-##Set up
+## Set up

-⋅⋅* Clone the repository
+1. Clone the repository

-⋅⋅* Run these commands in the project root:
+2. Run these commands in the project root:

 `composer install ` to install all the project dependencies

 `cp .env.example .env` to will copy the example file and create new .env file that will be used to set environment variables.

-⋅⋅* Update .env with test data
+3. Update .env with test data

 To run with Selenium Standalone Server using Docker run this command before running the tests: